Sound and FX in the Metaverse

 And then corona virus came to deliver the death blow.
 Due to the pandemic, the college campus was forced to close.
 Unable to allow students to come to campus and process in person financial aid meant that our college might suffer the same fate as several other Washington State institutions and be shut down completely.

 They came to me with this problem desperate for a solution.
-They needed a document repository that could be integrated with our current Legacy student management system data, but that will also be able to transition with our data over the next few years as the school complete its moves to a new student data management system.
+They needed a document repository that could be integrated with our current Legacy student management system data, but that will also be able to transition with our data over the next few years as the school completes its move to a new student data management system.
 They needed a way to assign the forms to the students, and a portal where students could securely upload their documents.

 The college had a legacy document storage system in place, aging and in need of replacement.
 The system had fallen out of development and was no longer being supported.
 The decision was to either purchase an expensive out of the box system, or develop one in-house.
 Due to the success of previous projects, the President of SVC decided to have me develop a custom in-house document storage and management solution that would be easily integrated into our student data management system.